8.2.1.1. Minimal socket implementation

 The anj_udp_send function acts as a simple wrapper around the standard POSIX send call:

-• It sends the data from the buffer to the connected socket.
+• Sends the data from the buffer to the connected socket.

 • If an error occurs it checks whether the error indicates a non-blocking situation.

-• On success, it reports the number of bytes sent via the bytes_sent output parameter.
+• On success, reports the number of bytes sent via the bytes_sent output parameter.

 int anj_udp_recv(anj_net_ctx_t *ctx_,